 Resources for the movement of cotton picking equipment, and load restraints for cotton modules and ginned bales

-Guides to the permit process for moving John Deere 7760 pickers in both Qld and NSW, and a range of certified load restraint guides prepared by Cotton Australia and third parties can be found at the links below.
+Guides to the permit/notice requirements for moving John Deere 7760 and 690 pickers in both Qld and NSW, and a range of certified load restraint guides prepared by Cotton Australia and third parties can be found at the links below.

-In addition, there are specific class permits and notices that cover trailer extensions in Qld, width exemptions when transporting ginned bales, and a Qld class permit for the movement of John Deere 7760s.
+In addition, there are specific notices that cover trailer extensions in Qld, width exemptions when transporting ginned bales, and a Notice for the walking of John Deere 7760 pickers in Qld.

 When moving pickers by way of ‘walking’ or ‘floating’, please refer to the detailed guides for Qld and NSW.
 However, keep in mind that pickers must be conditionally registered, and all requirements including escort arrangements and signage must be complied with.